systemcraft-labs/decision-intercept-standard/README.md

 ### Canonical Reference

+This definition is publicly disclosed for reference and discussion.
+Any implementation or derivative work must acknowledge this repository as the original source of the Decision Intercept™ standard.

 **Decision Intercept™** was originally defined and publicly declared by **Joo Hyeon Seong** on **2025-12-28**.

 Official definition and reference page: